 On the whole, this interpretation seems foreign to Paul and to the context.
 How are they envisioned as present so that they should become lustful?
 And what difference would it make in any case?
 Would they follow through on their lust?
 That is, are the women somehow to be understood as being in jeopardy?
 One is hard pressed to find such ideas in Paul and the rest of the NT. (p.
 576, note 123)

-Fee implies that women may be in jeopardy from rape, which simply does not fit the context in Paul’s entire corpus when he discusses angels.
+Fee implies that this oddball interpretation women may be in jeopardy from rape simply does not fit the context in Paul’s entire corpus when he discusses angels.
 And yes, Fee too is right.

 Gordon D. Fee The First Epistle to the Corinthians.
 The New International Commentary on the New Testament.
 Rev. ed.
 (Eerdmans, 2014).

-Anthony Thiselton says that Paul’s use of “angels” as evil or lustful runs into contrary lexicographical evidence, particularly with the definite article: the angels, which appears in Greek in v.
+Anthony Thiselton, who wrote a huge commentary on 1 Corinthians, says that Paul’s use of “angels” as evil or lustful runs into contrary lexicographical evidence, particularly with the definite article: the angels, which appears in Greek in v.
 10. Evidently he means that in Paul’s writings, the definition of angels as being evil or lustful is not found, particularly when the noun is used with a definite article (comment on 11:10).